marko-js/marko/docs/compiler-advanced.md

 # Compiler stages

-The three primary stages of the Marko compiler are parse, transform, generate:
+The three primary stages of the Marko compiler are parse, transform and generate:

 - __parse__ - Parse the template source to produce an [Abstract Syntax Tree (AST)](https//en.wikipedia.org/wiki/Abstract_syntax_tree).
 - __transform__ - Transform the AST (add/remove/modify/rearrange nodes)